On the Road Again: Anette Travels to Namibia, Africa in March 2019

 This beautiful country lies in the southern one-third of the African continent.
 It is to the northwest of South Africa, where I currently call home, and to the west of Botswana.
 I have traveled here many times due to its extensive natural resources and wildlife.
 Undoubtedly, you will find impressive landscapes, including the Namib Desert, Etosha National Park, and the Sossusvlei Sand Dunes, to name a few.

 Undoubtedly, the wildlife here is diverse and plentiful.
-For the photographer, it is significant to realize that Namibia holds a significant cheetah population.
+For the wildlife photographer, it is significant to realize that Namibia holds a significant cheetah population.
 It is something to experience a cheetah in full stride while on the hunt.
 There is also plenty of other wildlife, including rhino, giraffes, lions, zebras, and elephants, to name a few.
+We should not forget the cute meerkat families in the south in the desert.

 Namibia is an ever-evolving story, which is why I often return to photograph wildlife and landscapes.
 After every trip, I plunge through my photographs, and inevitably, I believe that I can find better light, or a better angle, or a more dramatic moment.
 In truth, I want to go back and take more wildlife and landscape photographs.